CAR T-Cell Therapy Gives Hope to Some Cancer Patients With No Other Options

 Although the use of CAR T-cell therapy is still in the early stages, its use to treat cancer shows great promise.
 Researchers at the Mass General Cancer Center are conducting multiple studies on CAR T-cell therapy to make this treatment even better.

-To learn more about the use of CAR T-cell therapy at the Mass General Cancer Center, click here.This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+To learn more about the use of CAR T-cell therapy at the Mass General Cancer Center, click here.This is a paid partnership between Mass General Cancer Center and Boston Magazine